diesimo-ai/self-driving-car-projects/p5-self-driving-vehicle-state-estimation-on-roadway/readme.md

 ])
 ```

-- **Task 2**: handles the effects of sensor miscalibration on the vehicle pose estimates.
+- **Task 2 - sensor miscalibration**: handles the effects of sensor miscalibration on the vehicle pose estimates.
 A filter parameters (noise variances) adjustment is needed in this phase to attempt to compensate for these errors

 The following chunk of code is a sensor miscalibration to perform task 2